yjmantilla/jekyll-hypertext-network/README.md

 - Each note has its front matter with the title at least.
 - No double square brackets in the text unless it is a reference.
 - Each note has a unique title (not sure what happens if not...)
-- You may need to configure foam (e.g. path of images copied to assets) and the site (e.g. theme, etc).
+- Using [foam](https://github.com/foambubble/foam) is recommended but you may need to configure it (e.g. path of images copied to assets).
 - Currently, it is better to download this as a zip and unzip to the root of your project.
 Then you can delete the .git folder and start your own repository.
 As GitHub does not allow to fork a repository into the same account.
-- Or use this repo as template.
+Or use this repo as template.

 Preview: https://yjmantilla.github.io/jekyll-hypertext-network/